- Wikipedia will delete a page for a variety of reasons - mainly due to a lack of notability

 How the Wikipedia page is written will make a big difference, too.

-Wikipedia articles are built up according to a structure of best practices and rules of the platform.
+Wikipedia articles are built according to a structure of best practices and rules of the platform.
 The closer you get to the ideal structure, the better the chances that the page will stay online.
 That said, there isn't one ideal structure.
 There are different structures for different types of pages - for example, the page for Steve Jobs is radically different than the one for Fidget Spinners.

 It's helpful to take a careful look at the structure of successful pages of similar subjects before you begin to piece together your article.